Anisha7366/WiDS-5.0-midterm/README.md

 The code was run using the 2 methods seperately(**with test cases from 2-100 and desired input**), perecentage error, value of e were reported accordingly.

+**2. Estimating pi**

+  1. method: finding the area of a unit circle using monte carlo methods(using np.random).
+That involves generating random points with -1<=x<=1, -1<=y<=1 and finding the number of points that lie inside the circle.

+  2. Plot1: Estimated value of pi vs the number of testcases.
+Plot2: Percentage error(with np.pi) vs the number of testcases.

+The function was run for N from 10 to 10**7 and the resulting value of pi was plotted accordingly.